chrisrueger/jdk-packages/README.md

 # JDK Packages

 Some helper scripts to generate lists of packages contained in a specific JDK version.
+It uses https://github.com/bjhargrave/java-platform-packages to generate files for bnd.

 ## Usage Examples